sarah-cic-uk/Code-the-Future/session-3/html_hyperlinks.md

 In this activity, you are going to grow your website from a single page to multiple pages!

-1. Create more pages to your website - these can contain anything you like eg. countries you've visited, favourite restaurants, your bucket list.
+1. Create more pages to your website - these can contain anything you like e.g. countries you've visited, favourite restaurants, your bucket list.
 2. Modify your `index.html` page to direct to your new pages.

 <i>Note</i> You will need to refresh your browser tab to see any changes that you make to your HTML files.